saptaktakalkar/pluribus-ansible/README.md

  Please refer: [Ansible-Configuration](http://docs.ansible.com/ansible/intro_configuration.html) for more on this.

 #Modules
- Modules are library plugins that do the actual work.
+ Ansible modules reusable, standalone scripts that do the actual work.
 Modules get called and executed in playbook tasks.
-Modules are placed in ./library location.
-Modules return output in JSON format.
+ Modules return information to ansible in JSON format.
+Modules can be placed in different places where ansible looks for modules.
+As a convenience, we place them under library directory in our ansible project directory.

  Pluribus Networks CLI modules: